IT cluster Rhine-Main-Neckar

 The IT cluster Rhine-Main-Neckar, also known as Silicon Valley of Germany, is one of the most important locations of the IT and high-tech industry worldwide.
 It is concentrated in the Rhine-Main and Rhine-Neckar metropolitan regions.
 The IT cluster Rhine-Main-Neckar is the largest IT cluster in Europe.
-50 percent of the worldwide revenue of the hundred largest European software companies are generated by companies in this region.
+50 percent of the worldwide revenue of the hundred largest European software companies is generated by companies in this region.
 The Rhine-Main-Neckar region also has one of the most important biopharmaceutical, fintech, finance and consulting clusters in Europe.

 In addition to universities such as Technische Universität Darmstadt and University of Frankfurt and research institutions such as the German Research Center for Artificial Intelligence and ATHENE, software companies such as SAP SE, Software AG and T-Systems also have their headquarters in the region.

 Importance in the world

 In 2010, the French venture capital firm Truffle Capital published in its study "Truffle 100 European Clusters" that the Rhine-Main-Neckar region accounts for 50 percent of the worldwide revenue of the hundred largest European software providers.
 It compared the Rhine-Main-Neckar region as an IT cluster with Silicon Valley as the "Silicon Valley of Europe".
 According to this study, the Rhine-Main-Neckar IT cluster combined more than 12.5 billion euros in software-related sales in 2009.
 The next largest European IT cluster was Paris with 2.4 billion euros.

 In a 2009 study, the region was compared with IT clusters such as Oulu (Finland), Bangalore (India) and Silicon Valley.
 In contrast to the Silicon Valley, the main business area of the companies in the region is enterprise software.

 According to a study by the European Commission, Darmstadt has the best cluster among all EU regions in the emerging industries.
 Emerging industries means future technologies that the EU attaches particular importance to for growth in Europe.
 Darmstadt also has the best biopharmaceutical cluster in Europe.
 The Rhineland-Palatinate region, which partly belongs to the Rhine-Main-Neckar region, ranks second among the biopharmaceutical clusters.

 The region is one of the most important locations for IT security research worldwide.
 Darmstadt has the renowned ATHENE, the national center for research in security and privacy in Germany and the largest research institute for IT security in Europe.
 According to an analysis by Startup Genome, a company specialising in the analysis of startup ecosystems, the Rhine-Main region is also home to one of the world's most important startup ecosystems in the field of IT security and fintech.